jawad1989/Vagrant101/README.md

 * ifconfig //get the ip and goto host browser and test the nginx now on port 80 http://172.28.128.3:80/
 ## 3. Public Networks

-# 7. Vgagrant Providers
+# 7. Vagrant Providers
 1. Hyper-V
 2. Virtual Box
 3. Docker Containers

-* Provider section is used to set provider-specific configurations in your VM run below commands
+* Provider section is used to set provider-specific configurations in your VM run below commands, currently we have 1 GB ram and 1 CPU
 * to get memory/RAM
 ```
 vmstat -s